humanmade/HM-Portfolio/readme.txt

 * Added Options to change the url of your portfolio
 * Rewrote Images to be less buggy
 * Replaced "Additional Images" for "Gallery"
+* Added the ability to edit Entry slugs
+* Added option to change the Portfolio title (in page menu etc)

 = 0.9.0.1 =
 * Fixed action of settings page